doublehan2023/hackprinceton-agent/README.md

 ## Features

-- Upload contracts in PDF, DOCX, or TXT format
+- Upload contracts in PDF, DOCX, or TXT format.
-- Automated clause extraction and risk scoring
+- Automated clause extraction and risk scoring.
-- Compliance checking and improvement suggestions
+- Compliance checking and improvement suggestions.
-- Document redlining with proposed changes
+- Document redlining with proposed changes.
-- Interactive chat Q&A about any uploaded contract
+- Interactive chat Q&A about any uploaded contract.
-- Contract rewriting to standardized ACTA format
+- Contract rewriting to standardized ACTA format.

 ## Prerequisites